 We knew we were the missing links in each other’s lives.
 He was what I’d been searching for.”

 Though the tale is clearly exaggerated, Clemons’ embellishments get at the fundamental connection which these two musicians shared.
 So when a twitter thread went viral containing photos of Springsteen and Clemons kissing on-stage, die-hard fans of Bruce Springsteen’s E Street Band.
-It was that musical bond which defined their cheeky, lively brand of rock and roll.
+It was that musical bond that defined their cheeky, lively brand of rock and roll.

 Bruce Springsteen and Clarence Clemons Kissing